Civil Rights Concerns: Submit a Report and Reporting Options

 Submit a report to OCIC

-OHSU encourages you to submit a report if you experience any discrimination, harassment or retaliation, including any type of sexual misconduct.
+OHSU encourages you to submit a report if you experience any discrimination, harassment, or retaliation based on protected characteristics, including incidents of sexual misconduct

 What to expect

-Confidentiality: You must include your name to make a report to OCIC.
-Our investigations are kept confidential to the extent possible under OHSU policies.
-Information will be shared on a need-to-know basis in keeping with OCIC’s rules of investigation or as required by law.
+Confidentiality: Our investigations are kept confidential to the extent possible under OHSU policies.
+Information will be shared on a need-to-know basis in keeping with OHSU's rules of investigation or as required by law.

-Protection from retaliation: Federal law, state law and OHSU policy prohibit retaliation against anyone who files a complaint with OCIC or who takes part in an OCIC investigation.
-We will investigate alleged retaliation.
-Learn how OHSU defines retaliation on page 5 of OHSU’s Discrimination, Harassment and Retaliation Policy.
+Protection from retaliation: Federal and state laws and OHSU policy prohibit retaliation against anyone who files a complaint with OCIC or who takes part in an OCIC investigation.
+Learn how OHSU defines retaliation on Page 5 of OHSU’s Discrimination, Harassment and Retaliation Policy.

 Expectations for OHSU members